 Power of Attorneys (POAs) are a valuable method of allowing one person to transact property on behalf of another person.
-It’s likely you’ve come across POAs before – they are used when a buyer or seller is out of the country, in another state, or otherwise unable to act on their own behalf.
+It’s likely you’ve come across POAs before – they are used when a seller is out of the country, in another state, or otherwise unable to act on their own behalf.

 This scenario, from an old article in The Australian, sheds some light on why POAs can be so useful:

 “Jack and his wife Betty chose to sell their home before taking an extended trip around Australia.
 But selling their home was not easy: the market was past its peak and their house sat, unsold, for six months.